djbrieck/brieckspro/content/posts/pomodoro/index.md

 Tasks that are not completed carry over to the next day, however their hours do not.

-Also I try to float all the completed tasks up in list, this helps with copying the unfinished tasks over to the next day.
+Also, I try to float all the completed tasks up in list, this helps with copying the unfinished tasks over to the next day.

 ## Example File for my typical work day